 “Glitz crosses A Christmas Carol with Toddlers & Tiaras.” –CT Post

 “A tongue in cheek tribute to the Honey Boo Boos of this world.” –Connecticut Critics Circle

 “Take a bevy of little beauties, add make-up, ambition and talent, and you have all the ingredients for an entertaining new holiday happening.” –Connecticut Critics Circle

 Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for GLITZ!
-The Little Miss Christmas Pageant Musical, include:
+The production materials for GLITZ!
+The Little Miss Christmas Pageant Musical include:

 Production Scripts, Piano/Vocal Scores

 Official Logo Pack Now Included!
 To help you promote your show, Stage Rights now includes a logo pack with your license.
 The logo pack includes high resolution versions (both color and black and white) of our professionally designed show logo.

 Director's Script – Single-sided script with space for director’s notes.